 Rosh Hashanah is fast approaching.
 What better way to celebrate than with a freshly baked Apple Honey Challah?
 On Rosh Hashanah we dip apples in honey to symbolize our hope for a sweet new year.
 In this recipe, the apple and honey tradition is incorporated into my Shabbat challah recipe.
 It has become a holiday tradition for many readers and their families.

 The Rosh Hashanah tradition is to braid challah in a round shape for the holiday.
 Some believe the round shape represents a crown for God.
 Our family tradition says that the circular shape represents the cyclical nature of the year– as one year draws to a close, another year begins, and so the circle continues.
 There are many ways to make a round challah.
-In this post, I’ll be sharing a braiding technique that was first introduced to me a couple of years ago by my blogging friend Andrea at Capitol to Capital.
+In this post, I’ll be sharing a braiding technique that was first introduced to me by my blogging friend Andrea at Capitol to Capital.
 It creates a lovely challah with a very pretty design on the top.
 I’ve broken it down in step-by-step instructions for you; it seems complicated at first, but once you get the hang of it you’ll realize it’s actually pretty easy.